 | Web Sources | Current information needed | "Gather data from recent SEC filings for Fortune 500 tech companies" |

-K-Dense Web can read and process any file format supported by open-source tools.
+K-Dense Web can read any file format that open-source tools support.
 This includes:

 | Category | Supported Formats |